Helsinki-NLP/mammoth/docs/source/prepare_data.md

 ## Quickstart: Europarl

-In the quickstart tutorial, we have
+In the [Quickstart tutorial](quickstart), we assume that you will download and preprocess the Europarl data by following the steps below.

 ### Step 1: Download the data
 [Europarl parallel corpus](https://www.statmt.org/europarl/) is a multilingual resource extracted from European Parliament proceedings and contains texts in 21 European languages.
 Download the Release v7 - a further expanded and improved version of the Europarl corpus on 15 May 2012 - from the original website or